Undergraduate Majors Booklet

 The Department of Religious Studies wants to do everything we can to ensure a smooth transition from one institution to another.
 The study of religion can take different forms at different schools, and not all of these approaches are appropriate to a public universities such as Iowa.
 However, up to 15 s.h. in Religious Studies coursework from another accredited college or university can be applied toward the B.A. degree at Iowa.
 Please contact Dr. Pesantubbee, Director of Undergraduate Studies if you wish to transfer credits.

 Every year the Department of Religious Studies organizes public events, from lectures by visiting scholars, to presentations by current faculty, to informal colloquia where faculty and graduate students present work-in-progress.
 You are encouraged to attend these events, which provide rare opportunities to learn about new developments in the study of religion before they enter the mainstream of the classroom and print media.
 The department also hosts fun events for majors and minors during the year including Student Movie Nights, Triv-U-Lation (similar to Trivial Pursuit), an Ice Cream Social, and a Student Video Contest.
-For information regarding these events visit our website or Facebook page.
+For information regarding these events visit our Events page or Facebook.

 We have a great computer center on the third floor of Gilmore Hall especially for undergraduate and graduate students in religious studies.
 You can check your e-mail, tap into helpful library resources, do some online reading, or check course web pages.
 The room is available for your use whenever the building is open.